lebronjamesuit/sub-spring-test-project/README.md

   - @WebMvcTest

 The test assertion is the same as in the previous case.
 However, in this test, Spring Boot instantiates only the web layer rather than the whole context.
 In an application with multiple controllers, you can even ask for only one to be instantiated by using, for example, @WebMvcTest(YourClass.class).

+# Next challenge:

+Implement "Test containers" which has Unit tests with real dependencies